GeoBigData/gbdx-training/answerfactory_module/README.md

 # to get started
 - From this repository, [download the zipped file SHA.zip](https://github.com/GeoBigData/gbdx-training/raw/master/answerfactory_module/SHA.zip)
-- Read the written AnswerFactory tutorial, [`'AnswerFactory_tutorial.md'`](./AnswerFactory_tutorial.md) which will walk you through the steps of creating a project in AnswerFactory
+- Follow the AnswerFactory tutorial, [`'AnswerFactory_tutorial.md'`](./AnswerFactory_tutorial.md) which will walk you through the steps of creating a project in AnswerFactory
 - Optionally, watch the recorded [AnswerFactory tutorial](https://digitalglobe.wistia.com/medias/u39g09l8ee) and follow along

 ___